Sanjay Pinto: Radio talk shows

 Pinto used to host shows on All India Radio even as a school and college student.
 In 2009, Pinto conceptualised and anchored a daily debate show on ChennaiLive 104.8 FM.
 This was followed by other shows like 'Voice of Chennai' and 'You're Hired' (a career guidance show) and ‘Welcome Home’, a show on real estate and fine living.

 Columns

 Pinto has been writing a weekly legal column "Justice For ALL" in the Deccan Chronicle and monthly columns in Ritz Newspaper on the bureaucracy "Corridors of Power" and social issues "point Blank".

 Pinto formerly wrote a national fortnightly column on the social media for The Hindu since 2012 and a column on political issues for Tehelka.

 Books

 Pinto's first book, Speakers Are Made Not Born is on public speaking and published by Covenant Media in 2013 and received positive reviews.

 His second book Justice For All earned testimonials from the Governor of Tamil Nadu, Maharashtra Shri CH Vidyasagar Rao, and television journalist and Pinto's friend and former colleague, Arnab Goswami.
+"My NDTV Days" published by Pan Macmillan and "High & Law" published by Thomson Reuters are his third and fourth books.